-A relatively new entry in the ever evolving list of project management apps for the on-the-go mogul.
-MeisterTask offers a myriad features despite its young age.
-Putting a lot of its eggs in the creativity basket, it gives the kanban boards principle a fresh new spin with elegant and vibrantly colored lists and an attractive dashboard wallpaper.
+A relatively new entry in the ever-evolving list of project management apps for the on-the-go mogul.
+MeisterTask offers myriad features despite its young age.
+Putting a lot of its eggs in the creativity basket, it gives the kanban boards principle a fresh new spin with elegant and vibrantly coloured lists and an attractive dashboard wallpaper.

-Giving your project management endeavors a fun spin is never a bad investment.
-Meistertask also makes well use of automations that are immediately triggered by adding a task to newly created lists, with the added ability to send emails, reset dates and configuring all your task management parameters by just moving tasks around.
+Giving your project management endeavours a fun spin is never a bad investment.
+Meistertask also makes well use of automation that is immediately triggered by adding a task to newly created lists, with the added ability to send emails, reset dates and configuring all your task management parameters by just moving tasks around.
 It also gives you a hawk’s eye view of all of your projects on its neat little dashboard.

 MeisterTask also includes MindMeister integration.
 Allowing your tasks to be born into a mind map and easily integrate into MeisterTask’s user interface, giving each and every idea its own task.
 This is very handy for projects that take their baby steps in long brainstorming sessions.